Opinion | How Trump betrays the working people who elected him

 Nor did Trump ever have any intention of “draining the swamp,” if that meant curbing the influence of big money and entrenched corporate interests in Washington.
 As he admitted after the election, when the slogan was suggested by aides, he tried it out on the stump, and “the place went crazy,” so “I started saying it like I meant it.”

 For Trump, cleaning out the swamp turned out to be — as his former top strategist, the recently indicted Stephen K. Bannon, put it — the “deconstruction of the administrative state.”
 Instead of curbing big money and entrenched interests, he unleashed their lobbyists to roll back regulations that protect consumers, small business and the environment from their depredations — from clean air and water protections to antitrust enforcement.
 The clear and present threat posed by catastrophic climate change was simply denied.
-His recent assault on the post office is already hitting seniors and veterans, many in the rural countries that voted for him, who depend on the Postal Service to deliver their medicines.
+His recent assault on the post office is already hitting seniors and veterans, many in the rural counties that voted for him, who depend on the Postal Service to deliver their medicines.

 Working men and women — the essential workers of all races — suffered directly from Trump’s failure to respond sensibly to the pandemic.
 Now their children in public schools — pushed to open without resources for needed precautions — will be at risk in Trump and his party’s rush to get the economy going before November.
 And most cruelly, Trump and the Republican Senate are blocking continued assistance to the millions who have been thrown out of work as the economy shut down.
 He promised them good jobs.
 He ended by torpedoing the help they need simply to pay the rent.